Adventure April 9 2019

-It’s the ultimate bucket list item that we dream of experiencing for ourselves one day.
-Which is exactly why it’s the perfect gift!
+It’s the ultimate bucket list item we dream of experiencing for ourselves one day, which is exactly why it’s the perfect gift for a loved one to receive!
+Perfect for all occasions and price brackets.
 Watch in awe as the sky lights up before your eyes.
 See green, pink, purple and orange lights appear above you and dance in the night sky.
-In this blog we’ve included our top five Northern Lights experiences on Gifting Owl and some fun facts about this magical natural wonder.

 The top five destinations to see the Northern Lights